Doctor Lionel Trollope

 The Roby family's physician (in addition too many well-off London families) for almost 30 years, Trollope was well-groomed and well-dressed and held a fine collection of objets d'art.

-As one of the three men who committed Alexander Roby, and the middle man between Grahame Roby family and Doctor Charles Highsmith, Trollope's views on the Roby case were of great interest to Bartlett, when the two men met in Long Acre on 1st November 1928.
+As one of the three men who committed Alexander Roby, and the middle man between Grahame Roby family and Doctor Charles Highsmith, Trollope's views on the Roby case were of great interest to Bartlett, when the two men met in Long Acre on the 1st November 1928.

 On November 4th, Dr Bartlett received a letter (Page 1, Page 2), written by Trollope on the day of his death, revealing more facts about Roby, and also describing a vision in which Trollope accurately predicted the exact circumstances of his own death.